Farama-Foundation/PettingZoo/README.md

 * mpe: A set of simple nongraphical communication tasks, originally from https://github.com/openai/multiagent-particle-envs
 * sisl: 3 cooperative environments, originally from https://github.com/sisl/MADRL

-To install, use `pip3 install pettingzoo`
+To install, use `pip install pettingzoo`

 We support Python 3.5, 3.6, 3.7 and 3.8